 Adobe Sign is perfect for small businesses that need a simple, straightforward, and secure way to sign documents.

-The software comes with features and benefits including:
+The software comes with features and benefits that include:

 - E-signature requests